 You need 8 ply wool (about 1 ball per square) and size 4mm (old 8) knitting needles.
 To make a 25cm square, cast on about 50 stitches (depending on your tension).
 Knit in any pattern except stocking stitch (garter stitch is easiest – all plain).
 Stripes are fine if you don’t have enough of one colour.
 If you don’t knit any more, but have spare wool, others will happily use it.
 And if you’d like to learn, we can help you with that too.
 We especially welcome people willing to sew up the wraps.
 Since 2006 we have sent off over 240 completed wraps – and perhaps we’ve saved more than 240 people from dying of cold!

-Ring Mary on 9518 8681 to contribute your square(s) and/or wool, or have a chat about getting involved.
+Ring Mary on 0410 679 204 to contribute your square(s) and/or wool, or have a chat about getting involved.
 We meet at the Station about every 6 weeks to put the squares together.
-Check the calendar or Jacksons Landing What's On for the next get-together – usually a Saturday morning from 9 to 10am at the Station.
+Check Jacksons Landing What’s On for the next get-together – usually a Saturday morning from 9 to 10am at the Station.

 Morning coffee and a chat